 6.22 violate applicable law.

 7. Fees and Payment.

 7.2 Credit Card Information.
-If you do not notify us of updates to your payment method, to avoid interruption of your service, we may participate in programs supported by your card provider to try to update your payment information.
-You authorize us to continue billing your account with the updated information that we obtain.
+You authorise us or our authorised vendor(s) to store your payment method and use it in connection with your use of the Services and Software as described in your Subscription and Cancellation Terms.
+To avoid interruption of your service, we may participate in programmes supported by your card provider to try to update your payment information.
+You authorise us or our authorised vendor(s) to continue billing and charging your account for amounts owed with the information that we obtain.

 8. Your Warranty and Indemnification Obligations.